BCFAA - Community Partnership Teams

 - Promote and assist with developing collaborative, school-based community outreach, engagement and volunteer activities amongst parents, nonparents, business, faith communities and community organizations.
 The Community Partnership Team and the school principal shall meet on a regular basis to assess school needs, and collaboratively and strategically set measurable goals, plan activities, track progress and evaluate outcomes.

 - Provide quarterly electronic Progress Reports to the Board and the superintendent.
 These progress reports will be included in the School Board Business Meeting Packets.Team members will also serve as a communication link between the public in their school attendance area and the Board.
 Each school shall regularly publicize their Community Partnership Team goals, work and accomplishments in their school newsletters, social media, at school gatherings, etc. The district will also use these success stories to further community engagement and understanding of the work happening in our schools.

-- The Team shall participate in three district-level Community Partnership Team meetings to learn best practices, highlight and celebrate accomplishments and be briefed on district level issues by the superintendent and his staff.
+- The Team shall participate in one district-level Community Partnership Team meeting to learn best practices, highlight and celebrate accomplishments and be briefed on district level issues by the superintendent and his staff.

 - The Community Partnership Team will assist the principal and district with building use requests or issues as needed.
 For example, if a boundary adjustment were needed in a particular school attendance area, representatives of the Team could be asked to provide input to the district prior to final decisions.
 Other examples of district level engagement would be bond measures or local option levies.
 The Team would be the catalyst to energize the school community.

 - Community Partnership Teams will meet at each school regularly to plan, evaluate and adjust volunteer and community engagement activities based on ongoing school needs assessment, in collaboration with the school principal.
 By bringing all partners together, a more comprehensive and cohesive plan would be planned and executed to support the varied needs at each school.
 It is community building and relationship building at its best.